neuvector/docs/user/pages/08.integration/09.ibmqr/docs.md

     category: docs
 ---

-### Integrating with IBM Qradar
+### Integrating with IBM QRadar

 The IBM® QRadar® Security Information and Event Management (SIEM) helps security teams accurately detect and prioritize threats across the enterprise, and it provides intelligent insights that enable teams to respond quickly to reduce the impact of incidents.
-By consolidating log events and network flow data from thousands of devices, endpoints and applications distributed throughout your network, QRadar correlates all this different information and aggregates related events into single alerts to accelerates incident analysis and remediation.
+By consolidating log events and network flow data from thousands of devices, endpoints and applications distributed throughout your network, QRadar correlates all this different information and aggregates related events into single alerts to accelerate incident analysis and remediation.
 QRadar SIEM is available on premises and in a cloud environment.

 NeuVector is a full lifecycle container security platform which fully supports QRadar integration.
 This integration enables QRadar to be able to collect events, logs and incident information for container and Kubernetes environment.
 By using NeuVector’s DSM for QRadar, customers will be able to normalize the NeuVector security log data in QRadar, then analyze, report or remediate container security events.